argosnothing/niri-scratchpad-rs/README.md

 # Roadmap for 1.0 Release

 1. `--retrieve` option for scratchpad deletion
-    1. `niri-scratchpad delete 1 --retrieve` will retrieve the window from that scratchpad register, focusing it to the output.
+    1. `niri-scratchpad delete 1 --retrieve` will retrieve the deleted window from that scratchpad register, focusing it to the output.
     2. `remove-float` flag will remove floating on the window after retrieval on a deleted scratchpad window.
 2. `niri-scratchpad spawn <scratchpad_number> <cmd_str>` action
     1. Instead of relying on current focused window for the scratchpads window id, this will spawn a window using the command, and then take that windows id as the scratchpad window id.
 This will be different than several other implementations that force the command to also keep track of title or appid.
 We will still be using the actual unique window id, so there will not be a need to type a scratchpad register to those properties.